d3x0r/sack.vfs/README.md

 ---

 ## Changelog
+- 0.9.111 - promote to more appropriate version.
+If anyone else joins; this should go to 1.0.
+Improve TLS error reporting and SQL result set ability.
+Improve table parsing.
 - 0.1.99324 Test and Update sqlite user defined functions (function/aggregate); improved data type retention.
 - 0.1.99323 Fix mac ( got travis integration working for mac).
 - 0.1.99322 Some fixes building on mac.
 Added error accessor to sqlite object.
 Added user functions and aggregates to sqlite interface.